Formula vs. Breastfeeding: Making the Right Choice

 Every baby will have different feeding habits.
 Here’s a standard time gap for formula feeding:

-Newborn: Your infant will need to feed 8 to 12 times a day.
+Newborn: Your infant will need to feed 8 to 12 times daily.

 Can I mix formula with breast milk?